United F1 drivers determined to help kick out abusive fans

 “Not only us, the sport, but (media) that are coming that write and report what is happening here.
 Your words are powerful and you have a responsibility also to the readers.”

 F1 should “continue to take a stand” against such behavior, Hamilton added, and noted soccer has taken proactive measures.
-Soccer try to combat crowd abuse by broadcasting anti-discrimination messages before matches.
+Soccer tries to combat crowd abuse by broadcasting anti-discrimination messages before matches.

 “I think football has done some positive things, in terms of the announcements they made before,” Hamilton said.
 “Every team, every company here, can do more.
 There must be 1,000 partners within the F1 organization, or hundreds maybe, and it’s about accountability with all those.”